COMPANY VIDEO HANDBOOK

-After all, you're going to be married to them for the next 2 or 3 months, and possibly more if you involve them in your overall long term, multi-outreach, video strategy.
+After all, you're going to be married to them for the next month or two, and possibly more if you involve them in your overall long term, multichannel video strategy.

 Often it’s not just what they say, but the way that they say it!

 1 – The Pandering Response

-The video company that gives you lots of pandering attention in the buying stages might be desperate for the work, and so have all the time in the world to give you in order to win.
+The video production company that gives you lots of pandering attention in the buying stages might be desperate for the work, and so have all the time in the world to give you in order to win.
 But they give that precious attention that some clients love!
 Either way, you need to know.

 > Ask them how busy they are, then watch closely

 On the other hand, the company that only gives you a “standard amount of attention” aren’t necessarily disinterested.
 They’re just busy.
 And they’re busy because they have lots of customers who like what they do.
 Which is a good sign.

 > Ask them how many quotes a month they do